dnp3/opendnp3-guide/mkdoc/docs/api/architecture.md

 ### High-level view

 Each channel and the sessions bound to it, are a single-threaded state-machine.
-During excecution, ASIO guarantees that each channel is only processing one event at a time from a single thread.
+During execution, ASIO guarantees that each channel is only processing one event at a time from a single thread.
 This means that there is no explicit thread synchronization required any where in the stack.
 When user code wants to communicate with a stack, e.g. load measurement data into an outstation or request that a command be initiated on a master, it gets "posted" to the correct channel's executor.
 This ensures that each channel and all the sessions bound to it are